mlswg/mls-protocol/draft-ietf-mls-protocol.md

 the MLS group secrets computations by this external entropy.

-Injecting an external PSK can improve security in the case where having a full run of updates across members is too expensive, or if the external group key establishment mechanism provides stronger security against classical or quantum adversaries.
+Injecting an external PSK can improve security in the case where having a full run of Updates across members is too expensive, or if the external group key establishment mechanism provides stronger security against classical or quantum adversaries.

-Note that, as a PSK may have a different lifetime than an update, it does not necessarily provide the same Forward Secrecy (FS) or Post-Compromise Security (PCS) guarantees as a Commit message.
+Note that, as a PSK may have a different lifetime than an Update, it does not necessarily provide the same Forward Secrecy (FS) or Post-Compromise Security (PCS) guarantees as a Commit message.
 Unlike the key pairs populated in the tree by an Update or Commit, which are always freshly generated, PSKs may be